Ant-M84/SQL-Employee-Tracker/README.md

 Clone the repository to the desired location on your system before opening the root directory in the integrated terminal.
 Install the required packages by running the command 'npm i'.

 To initialize the database, open MySQL in the integrated terminal using your credentials.
 Then generate the database by running the command 'source db/schema.sql;', seed the database by running the command 'source db/seeds.sql;'.
+You may then exit MySQL.

 ## Usage